 Played even further in World of Warcraft, where Arthas continues to use numerous powers he never bothers to employ when fighting for his life.
 Other characters wield powers that grant immense, game-breaking bonuses to fighters around them (as seen in the Battle for Undercity, when faction leaders grant bonuses that render the players in the battle functionally immortal), but won't use the same auras and powers if being swarmed by enemy combatants in their own throne rooms.

 At the end of the final mission of III, Archimonde destroys your base with a single wave of his hand.
 The mission itself has you aid your allies' bases to beat off his army's assaults for 45 minutes.
 This begs the question of why Archimonde didn't just come in and blow up everything in the first place.
+Hell, in his introductory cutscene he destroys a whole city from afar, by magic alone.
+Three measly bases should've been a breeze.

 In Total Annihilation's opening cutscene, all the units' weapons are greatly powered-up, to the point where the AK, the most puny and useless unit in the game, is one-shotting enemies with its lasers.
 The speed of building things is also shown to be much faster, and a Commander builds a heavy laser tower, something it's not capable of doing in-game.